darthwalsh/bin/apps/GooglePhotosInbox.md

 ## Google StackExchange manual webapp approach
 http://webapps.stackexchange.com/questions/82693/how-can-i-view-google-photos-that-are-not-in-a-google-photos-album

-- [ ] Mass select everything in an album and Archive it?
+Mass select everything in an album and Archive it?
-	- doesn't work to Archive photos in an album view... but from regular search can put in name of Album and the photos show up
+- doesn't work to Archive photos in an album view... but from regular search can put in name of Album and the photos show up.
+- If recently renamed album, will need to wait some times, like a few days.
+- If recently added photo to album, need to wait more than a few minutes
+	- [ ] i.e. made change 2025-03-14 8:50AM -- how long https://photos.google.com/search/CghpTG92ZUh1ZSIKCghpTG92ZUh1ZSj4quKq2TI%3D?? 📅 2025-03-15

 - [ ] OR: mass-shift the dates back by 1000 years, then restore them later

 ## Google Takeout approach
 https://support.google.com/photos/thread/12363001?hl=en&msgid=81969237